BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 General health guidelines recommend:

-📝 Tip: Break it into smaller sessions (20–30 minutes) if it fits your schedule better — consistency matters more than doing it all at once.
+📝 Tip: Break it into smaller cardio sessions (20–30 minutes) if that fits your schedule better — consistency matters more than doing it all at once.

 🔄 Balancing Cardio With Strength Training